 These courses will be determined in consultation with the presiding elder (district superintendent) in consideration of the deacon's ministry setting.
-Failure to complete these additional courses within seven years will result in the elder being placed on inactive status until the courses are completed.
+Failure to complete these additional courses within seven years will result in the deacon being placed on inactive status until the courses are completed.

 - 4. Elders Educational Requirements.
-For deacons who wish to pursue elder's orders, a minimum of ten additional courses (beyond the ten already taken for ordination as deacon) will be required. - a.
-In addition to all courses required for the office of deacon, courses in the following six courses will be required prior to ordination as an elder. - History of Christianity through the Reformation - History of Christianity, Reformation to the present - Church Finance and Administration (if not already taken) - Systematic Theology - One elective course in Old Testament - One elective course in New Testament - b.
+For deacons who wish to pursue elder's orders, a minimum of ten additional courses (beyond the ten already taken for ordination as deacon) will be required.

+- a.
+In addition to all courses required for the office of deacon, courses in the following six courses will be required prior to ordination as an elder.

+- History of Christianity through the Reformation

+- History of Christianity, Reformation to the present

+- Church Finance and Administration (if not already taken)

+- Systematic Theology

+- One elective course in Old Testament

+- One elective course in New Testament

+- b.
 Following ordination as an elder, courses in additional four areas will be required to complete the educational requirements.
-These courses may be chosen from among the following areas: - A Theology Elective - Mission and Church Renewal - Media and Modern Applications - Advanced Preaching - Spiritual Formation - Philosophy of Religion - c.
-Failure to complete these additional courses within seven years will result in the elder being placed on inactive status until the courses are completed. - 5.
-The Transitional Commission on Higher Education and Ministry will determine whether courses at a given institution meet the requirements listed in this paragraph.
-Each annual conference board of ministry shall certify that the courses taken by a person correspond sufficiently to these areas. - ¶ 408.
-HISTORIC QUESTIONS.
-In addition to whatever other questions may be asked, persons seeking ordination as deacon shall be evaluated during their interview by the annual conference board of ministry or equivalent based upon their answers related to the following historic questions first asked about those desiring to be "traveling preachers":
+These courses may be chosen from among the following areas:

+- A Theology Elective

+- Mission and Church Renewal

+- Media and Modern Applications

+- Advanced Preaching

+- Spiritual Formation

+- Philosophy of Religion

+- c.
+Failure to complete these additional courses within seven years will result in the elder being placed on inactive status until the courses are completed.

+- 5. The Transitional Commission on Higher Education and Ministry will determine whether courses at a given institution meet the requirements listed in this paragraph.
+Each annual conference board of ministry shall certify that the courses taken by a person correspond sufficiently to these areas.